IT-Lalit/QR-Generator/README.md

-# QR-Generator
+# QR Generator
-QR Generator using Java and Swing
+QR Generator Software using Java and Swing